 - If you are downloading a spreadsheet, save it to your hard disk then include the URL of the source within the spreadsheet itself.
 You will always know where it came from.
 You can do the same with Word documents. - You cannot do this with PDF files, which are read-only.
-You could save the file to your disk, including the URL within the file name (but avoid putting extra full stops in the file name, that confuses the operating system.
-Replace them with hyphens.) - You can use the 'Text select tool' within Acrobat to copy items of data from a PDF file and then paste them into a spreadsheet. - Often, when pasting several columns of data into Excel, all the numbers go into a single column.
-You can fix this using the Data, Text to Columns menu.
-Experimentation is required, but it works well.
+You could save the file to your disk, including the URL within the file name (but avoid putting extra full stops in the file name, that confuses the operating system: replace them with hyphens.).